tacetool/TACE/README.md

 ```

-Once docker is run, WORKDIR is setup for `/tmp` folder.
+Once docker is run, WORKDIR is set up for `/tmp` folder.
 You might find there the source above, created folder for the cases and garbage.
-By default backend handles STDIN input, but to specify a file that should be treated as symbolic, use  `SYMCC_INPUT_FILE` variable.
-If you want to change output folder location, use `SYMCC_OUTPUT_DIR` variable.
+By default, the backend handles STDIN input, but to specify a file that should be treated as symbolic, use  the `SYMCC_INPUT_FILE` variable.
+If you want to change the output folder location, use the `SYMCC_OUTPUT_DIR` variable.
 Check below

 To run simple case(workdir=/tmp):

 ```
-cc -O2 test1_loop.c -o test.elf
+cc -O2 symex2.c -o test.elf
 echo 'AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA' > input SYMCC_INPUT_FILE=/tmp/input SYMCC_OUTPUT_FOLDER=/tmp/output taceqemu /tmp/test.elf /tmp/input
 ```